exercism/rust/concepts/loops/about.md

 }
 ```

-Ranges are itearators too, which makes itearating through them with the `for` loop very convenient:
+Ranges are iterators too, which makes iterating through them with the `for` loop very convenient:

 ```rust
 fn main() {